ktorio/ktor-documentation/topics/Structuring_Applications.md

 client-side.
 If we're using Kotlinx.HTML, then once again it's not an issue as the page can be generated from any Kotlin file placed anywhere.

 The issue arises more when we're using a templating engine such as FreeMarker.
 These are peculiar in how and where template files should be located.
-Fortunately some of them offer flexibility in how templates are loaded.
+Fortunately, some of them offer flexibility in how templates are loaded.

-For instance with FreeMarker, we can use a MultiTemplateLoader and then have templates loaded from different locations:
+For instance, with FreeMarker, we can use a MultiTemplateLoader and then have templates loaded from different locations:

 ```kotlin
 install(FreeMarker) {